-No two diamonds are exactly the same, which is what makes the process of finding the best diamond both an art and a science.
-Even though over one billion carats of diamond gemstones have been mined, cut, and polished in the last century, each stone has unique properties that determine the quality of its sparkle, fire, and life.
+No two man made diamonds are exactly the same, which is what makes the process of finding the best diamond both an art and a science.
+Even though over one billion carats of diamond gemstones have been mined, cut, and polished in the last century, each stone, mined or lab grown, has unique properties that determine the quality of its sparkle, fire, and life.

-Ada Diamonds prides itself on sourcing the highest quality diamonds in the world and we avoid the mediocre diamonds that are sadly sold to many consumers.
-We don’t expect you to be a diamond expert, and we take seriously the responsibility or providing you with the best diamond possible.
-We refuse to sell subpar diamonds.
+Ada Diamonds prides itself on sourcing the highest quality lab diamonds in the world and we avoid the mediocre diamonds that are sadly sold to many consumers.
+We don’t expect you to be a diamond expert, and we take seriously the responsibility or providing you with the best option possible.
+We refuse to sell subprime man made diamonds.

-To uniformly grade the quality of a diamond gemstone, independent gemological laboratories developed the 4Cs of diamonds in the 1950s: Cut, Color, Clarity, and Carat Weight.
-Ada Diamonds adheres to this standardized grading system and all of our diamonds larger than half a carat are objectively graded and certified by globally respected gemologists that grade both mined and lab diamonds.
+To uniformly grade the quality of a diamond gemstone, independent gemological laboratories developed the 4Cs of diamonds: Cut, Color, Clarity, and Carat Weight.
+Ada Diamonds adheres to this standardized grading system and all of our lab diamonds larger than half a carat are objectively graded and certified by globally respected gemologists that grade both mined and lab diamonds.

 The better the cut, color, and clarity, the better the sparkle.
 The larger the carat weight, the bigger the sparkle.
 Click on the topics below to learn more.

 The cut of the diamond is a measure of the quality of the shape, geometry, and finish of a round brilliant diamond gemstone and are graded on a scale from Ideal (the best) to Poor.
 Ada's gem-cutting partners use bleeding edge equipment, such as robotic laser cutting machines, as well as decades of experience to ensure that Ada's diamonds have optimal brightness, fire, scintillation, and maximum light performance—to ensure that Ada's breathtaking diamonds are a cut above.
 Learn more about diamond cuts.